Eastern Distributor: County of Cumberland planning scheme

 The need for an Eastern Distributor was first discussed in the early 1950s in the County of Cumberland planning scheme.

 Underpasses of the Eastern Distributor beneath William Street and Taylor Street were proposed to commence construction in 1974.
 The construction never eventuated.

 1984 scheme

 In 1984, the Department of Main Roads proposed construction of the Eastern Distributor as a surface freeway with underpasses at William Street and Oxford Street.
-It was later redesigned into a tunnel from north of William Street to the intersections of South Dowling, Moore Park Road and Anzac Parade.
+It was later redesigned into a tunnel from north of William Street to the intersections of South Dowling Street, Moore Park Road and Anzac Parade.
 An Environmental Impact Statement (EIS) was prepared on 1985 to be built in three stages: